ruslo/hunter/docs/packages/pkg/corrade.rst

 Known issues
 ------------

-Cross compilation to iOS and Androïd might fail since the build require to find corrade-rc (native exe) in your path.
-In order to build an iOS or Androïd package, first compile corrade-rc natively, and copy it to /usr/local/bin.
+Cross compilation to iOS and Androïd might fail since the build require to find `corrade-rc` (native executable) in your path.

+In order to build an iOS or Androïd package, first compile `corrade-rc` natively, and add it to your path.